mebeim/aoc/2021/README.md

             x, y   = 0, 0
             vx, vy = v0x, v0y

-            # While we did not get past the target (on either axis)
+            # While we are not past the target (on either axis)
             while x <= xmax and y >= ymin:
                 # If we are inside the target, these v0x and v0y were good
                 if x >= xmin and y <= ymax: